Tom-Tee/mad-events/README.md

 ![UI - Create Event](docs/create_event.png)

 5 - You can create a speaker with `CREATE SPEAKER speaker_name`,see below.
-Please note that the speaker must be in snake_case if it more than two words.
+Please note at the moment that the speaker name must be singular.

 ![UI - Create Event](docs/create_speaker.png)